stone-w4tch3r/devops/notes/python_vs_bash.md

 3. Bash pain points
 4. Same code in python
 5. How to use python for shell scripting
+6. Real code example
-6. Working with sudo in python
+7. Working with sudo in python
-7. Cross-platform code in python
+8. Cross-platform code in python
-8. Conclusion
+9. Conclusion

 ---
 ### Bash, its pros & cons